 Each term there is a fire drill that practices efficient evacuation from the buildings.
 The school conducts an annual fire risk assessment and risk assessments.

 There is a critical incidents plan that details what staff and parents should do in the case of emergencies.

-All staff have been trained in Emergency First Aid at Work and a number of staff have pediatric first aid qualification.
+All staff have been trained in Emergency First Aid at Work and a number of staff have paediatric first aid qualification.

-First aid kits are situated around the school, in every classroom and are also taken out onto the playground at lunchtimes & breaktimes.
-Mrs Rachel Ogden checks first aid kit stock levels.
+First aid kits are situated around the school, in every classroom and are also taken out onto the playground at lunchtimes & break times.
+Mrs Rachel Aldridge checks first aid kit stock levels.

 When a child is unwell or has suffered an accident in school or on the school grounds, the

 Step 1: A trained first aider is immediately called to provide assistance

 Step 2: The incident/accident is logged in the incident/accident